Recipient and Intended Parent Consultations

 New England Fertility Counseling, PLLC provides psychoeducational consultations to intended parents growing their families with the help of a donor and/or a gestational carrier (gestational surrogate).
 Together, we will explore the short- and long-term implications involved in growing your family through donor-assisted conception and/or gestational surrogacy.
 Katie will also provide helpful resources and information to support you in the long-term as you build your family.

-Clinics, agencies, and hospitals managing treatment often require a report with recommendations from the mental health professional.
+Clinics, agencies, and hospitals managing treatment typically require a letter with recommendations from the mental health professional.
+Using a secure e-fax service (SR Fax), I send the letter directly to your clinic, agency, or hospital managing treatment.
 There is no additional fee for this documentation or for phone contact with your clinic, agency, or hospital managing treatment.

-These in-depth intended parent/recipient psychoeducational consultations are typically 90 minutes long and done in a one-session format.
+Recipient and intended parent psychoeducational consultations are typically 90 minutes long and done in a one-session format.
 However, there is an option for a two-session format as well.
-The fee is $300 and is inclusive of time spent preparing for the session, time spent in session, and time spent after session completing documentation or writing a report.
+The fee is $300 for 90 minutes and is inclusive of time spent preparing for the session, time spent in session, and time spent after session completing documentation or writing a letter.
 These sessions are not typically covered by insurance; however, you are welcome to submit a super bill to your insurance company to request reimbursement.

-After an intended parent/recipient psychoeducational consultation with New England Fertility Counseling PLLC, Katie will offer additional resources (helpful readings, podcasts, and support groups) and will offer herself as a resource for you in the future.
+After an intended parent/recipient psychoeducational consultation with New England Fertility Counseling PLLC is completed, Katie will offer additional resources (helpful readings, podcasts, and support groups) and will offer herself as a resource for you in the future.
 For example, should you and/or your partner want more support, New England Fertility Counseling PLLC can offer referrals to individual and couples therapy.
+Katie also will provide you with a customized list of resources and children’s books.

 Example themes explored in psychoeducational consultations for recipients of donor eggs and donor sperm: